 It will take at a few months for the first signs of positive change in your body looks and energy levels.
 But once that happens, you will feel a surge of confidence from within.

-Tip # 7 Practice regularly
+Tip # 7 Practice Regularly

 Charity begins at home.
 Thus don’t take conversations and interactions with your members of family for granted.
 It is a great opportunity to practice up your conversational skills with your mother, father, siblings, cousins and everyone else.

-Challenging yourself to acquire some extraverted traits and inter personal skills may actually open new doors to opportunities you didn’t know were possible and maybe even lead to careers you would never have considered.
+Challenging yourself to acquire some extroverted traits and inter personal skills may actually open new doors to opportunities you didn’t know were possible and maybe even lead to careers you would never have considered.
 Of course, it would be immensely beneficial in other areas of life too.

 To recapitulate, the Personality Development Tips to Overcome Shyness and Gain Self Confidence: